 If your business depends on shipping cargo, it is reasonable to take a moment and understand the main principles of cargo insurance and how your goods are protected against any unplanned events.

-Anyone ordering transport for their goods is intending to get their cargo moved from shipper to consignee, without any delays, damage to the goods etc. In real life, it doesn’t matter whether your ship by air freight, ocean containers or transport via rail, things sometimes happen even to the very best transport specialists.
+Anyone ordering transport for their goods is intending to get their cargo moved from shipper to consignee, without any delays, damage to the goods etc. In real life, it doesn’t matter whether your ship is by air freight, ocean containers or transport via rail, things sometimes happen even to the very best transport specialists.
 Anyone with experience in logistics can tell you that unforeseen events can turn your logistics upside down in a second.
 Unforeseen events can be transport delays caused by technical issues, weather or force majeure, but also related to mishandling, which may result in lost or damaged goods.

 This article will help you to learn more about cargo insurance, and how to protect your cargo and yourself against unpleasant surprises.

-Every shipment which has been handed over to a freight forwarder is protected to some level by freight forwarders or carrier’s liability.
-It is important to keep in mind, that your freight forwarder or carrier can be held liable only in case if the loss or damage occurs as a result of a mistake or negligence of a freight forwarder during transport.
+Every shipment which has been handed over to a freight forwarder is protected to some level by freight forwarders’ or carrier’s liability.
+It is important to keep in mind, that your freight forwarder or carrier can be held liable only in case the loss or damage occurs as a result of a mistake or negligence of a freight forwarder during transport.

-In case any damage or loss having occurred in transit as a result of a mistake or negligence by your carrier of freight forwarder, your carrier is liable for the loss.
+In case any damage or loss has occurred in transit as a result of a mistake or negligence by your carrier of freight forwarder, your carrier is liable for the loss.
 Bear in mind there are limitations to the extent of liability, which deviates according to the transport mode used.

 |Transport mode||Extent of liability||Standard conditions|

 Table 1.
 Carrier’s maximum liability on different freight modes.